Sour Cream Pumpernickel Bread Dip

-With Superbowl 50 right around the corner it is time to start thinking about what to serve all the hungry football fans.
-Whether you are hosting a party at your home or going to the home of friends or family this deliciously decadent dip will be a huge hit.
+With football season in full swing, this delicious (and easy) dip is the perfect thing to serve!
+Whether you are hosting a party at your home or going to the home of friends or family this deliciously sour cream pumpernickel dip will be a huge hit.

 If your family is anything like ours, the ladies all gather in another room and talk about anything but football.
 Until half time that is!
 Everybody grabs some food and watches the halftime show together.

-A favourite go-to dish for parties of all kinds is my Sour Cream Dip.
-I like to serve it in a hollowed out loaf of pumpernickel bread.
+I love that it is served in a hollowed out loaf of pumpernickel bread.
 It is super easy to prepare, nothing goes to waste and there is no bowl to clean up after!

 When you are preparing sour cream based dips you want to use the best quality sour cream available.
 I never recommend using a low or non-fat version, which are far too thin and really lack that rich creamy flavour you expect from a dip.